 This gap could be closed by using the EA fund for global development.
 This could also lead to increased funding for more experimental, neglected organisations and interventions that are less likely to receive institutional money.

 There may be a missing gap when it comes to effective altruism and systemic change in global development.
 This post from 80,000 Hours in 2015 - “Effective altruists love systemic change” - highlights many ways in which effective altruism can be used to pursue legal, cultural and political changes.
-But it seems that when it comes to individuals donating, who value global development, most advice is still to give via charities that have strong evidence behind them rather than higher risk, higher reward options.
+But it seems that when it comes to individuals donating, who value global development, most advice is still to give via charities that have evidence mainly based on randomised control trials rather than higher risk, higher reward options.

 When looking at other cause areas traditionally supported within effective altruism, these kind of interventions are often seen as worth funding.
 ACE recommends many system changing and research organisations.
 This AI alignment charity comparison post highlights organisations working on research and lobbying.
 Open Philanthropy has expanded their giving - but focused on U.S. policy, science funding and history of philanthropy research.

-For governments and foundations they can use research from a wide variety of think tanks like CGD or ODI but for individuals that want to support potentially more impactful organisations there isn’t that much dedicated research out there.
+For individuals who want to support potentially more impactful organisations there isn’t much dedicated research out there.

 Givewell does look at qualitative info, but reputationally are looking for harder evidence, so may not want to expand their criteria.
 These two quotes below highlight their position.